GuyOnWifi/KeyboardBluetoothAdapter/JOURNAL.md

 I tested my Bluetooth keyboard, and it works on my phone!
 Planning on writing a python script to forward my keypresses to the Bluetooth keyboard as a proof of concept.

+Got neovim LSP support with clangd (painfully).
+Required editing the platformio.ini file to properly generate the compile_commands.json, as well as manually including the BLE library (which wasn't included automatically for some reason??)

 Time spent: 1h